 The weekend felt like an eternity.
 She wished she could swoon over these feelings, but she just craved having her own office and working.
 Daisy gathered her yellow skirt which had fine white polka dots, a fine white mesh of squid tulle and an admirable edging of white eyelet lace.
-She pronounced with a deep breath to whomever was not there – Here ye, here ye are, we are short, we are tall, we are bright, we are dull.
+She pronounced with a deep breath to whomever was not there – Here ye, here ye are.
+We are short, we are tall, we are bright, we are dull.
 We are equal and there is something out there telling us we aren’t.
 Try not to be confused, but to trace your steps back towards home, it isn’t where you feel your bones turn cold and your face falls flat.

 That’s all she had to do for today, but she was exhausted because she spent days preparing.
 Social media nowadays did just that.
 Having to bring together Others was painstakingly dull, hence why the word always made its way into her announcements.
 Daisy tried to remember why she wanted this job in the first place.

 I don’t feel right.

 Chona had a look at where she was.
-White Spot…hmm…Telus and an escalator as white as pine chairs…hmmm.
+White Spot…hmm…Telus and an escalator…as ‘white’ as pine chairs…hmm.
 She was just waiting to see Seventeen and Each Other.
 It was A Day and she felt 92, but was probably more like a 93.
 “Don’t forget to measure your immeasurability.”
 Ugh.
 It always came out the wrong way.
-Immeasurability is when one does not make sense for various points and reasons not yet to be discussed.
-Still, wearing a t-shirt from which her periphery seemed pink, she was holding onto a couple of secrets and there was good reason for it.
+Immeasurability is when one does not make sense for various points and reasons not to be discussed.
+Still, wearing a t-shirt from which her periphery seemed pink, she was holding onto a couple of secrets and there was a good reason for it.

 They were both wearing matching lumber jackets.
-Difficulties often arose in their marriage, however as time was different at least they still had the capacity to travel through the same rate of simultaneous combustive think, it frustrated them both, making them more porcelain and less matte.
-“We are old.”, “Yes, we are.”
+Difficulties often arose in their marriage, however as times were different at least they still had the capacity to travel through about the same rate of simultaneous combustive think.
+It frustrated them both – training – making them more porcelain and less matte.

 Daisy remembers crashing the car in 2006, there were banks of snow everywhere as large as clouds plopped down from the sky.
 She was psychotic and he was possibly Hindu, but as she sped away jacked on thoughts and cigarettes, A Tree followed her, off the main road.
 She tried to get away, but she just couldn’t and then, they stopped right next to a previous residence to talk.
 He parked behind the car and walked up to her window that was crusted with ice.

-Daisy remembers the solid air inside her vehicle, her paranoia and delusions stuck amidst cold breath and the dark matter of her car’s ripped seats.
-She was so scared, more scared than she had ever been in her life as a burly thick man with a bushy red beard approached her on her left side.
+Daisy remembers the solid air inside her vehicle, her paranoia and delusions stuck amidst cold breath and the dark matter of her leather seats.
+She was so scared, more scared than she had ever been in her life.
+A burly thick man with a bushy red beard approached her on her left side.
 She rolled down the window and two pairs of eyes extremely intense, proceeded to think.
 There was silence and patches of foggy air between them.
 He questioned her actions realistically, but Daisy was determined.